fowler-lab/who_catalogue_conversion/README.md

 If there are repeating sections which are ambiguous, the first item is chosen as the indel position.
 E.g. `aaa`->`aaaa` has an insertion at `seq[0]`

+As long as there is a single indel within the sequence, this works.
+More than 1 indel in a sequence has not been observed

 ## Requirements
 Requires [gumpy](https://github.com/oxfordmmm/gumpy "gumpy") for finding amino acid changes.